-The state also seeks to prevent currently- and newly-insured individuals from having to buy-down to coverage with lower premiums but that has higher cost sharing due to rates being higher without the waiver.
+The state also seeks to prevent currently- and newly-insured individuals from having to buy-down to coverage with lower premiums but higher cost sharing due to premium rates increasing without the waiver.

 II.
 Updated Economic or Actuarial Analyses for the Extension Period